CattyMeowy/swifticat.github.io/rules.md

    - Constructive criticism for Catty and others is allowed as long as you don't have a hurtful intention.

    - If you do swear a lot and you want to be in a VC with people you can join the Unfiltered VC.
-This VC lets you swear in it but be mindful of using slurs.
+This VC lets you use unrestricted profanity in it but be mindful of using slurs, violent and sexual language.

+- Saying things such as "I'm gonna kill you" or "You're so dead" must only be used as friendly banter in a gaming context; actual death threats are not allowed.

 `*Jailbans are suspensions that don't let you access any channels until the ban period is over but you will still be in the server.
 If you leave the server during a jailban you will be instantly banned.`

+# FAQ

+**I've seen someone violating the rules.
+All the moderators are offline.
+What do I do?**
+Members who have the Cats role have permission to access the *emergency-mod* channel, which temporarily grants them the Emergency Mod role, which gives them Moderator perms for an hour.
+This allows them to delete messages, disconnect members from voice channels and kick offenders.
+The Emergency Mod role can only be acquired once every year to prevent abuse.
+If you don't have the Cats role, ping a member with the Cats role and ask them to take action.

+**I want to post something, but I'm not sure if it doesn't violate the rules.
+What should I do?**
+DM Catty if he is available with what you'd like to post.
+You will not get banned for sending questionable content for evaluation; however, if the content is found to be severe, you may receive a short jailban.

+**There is a moderator abusing their powers.
+Catty is offline - what should I do?**
+While this is unlikely, this can still happen, especially with members who have activated Emergency Mod.
+Moderators cannot ban members, so if you get kicked, just rejoin.
+Catty will take action once he wakes up from his sleep.

+**If you have any questions, just ask Catty!**